 Cut (washed and dried) mini peppers in half lengthwise and remove the small core.
 Then prepare as necessary (strips, cubes, dice, etc.)

-Step Five: Use your Perfectly Cut Peppers
+Step Five: Use your Cut Peppers

 Either snack on the peppers with a good veggie dip or use the seasoning mix on this roasted vegetables recipe to toss with peppers and roast as a delicious side dish.
 To incorporate your cut peppers into meals, check out some of the top recipes from my website that use bell peppers: